bwvdnbro/samcrhss-webpage/index.md

 ## Registration

-Registration is possible on the [registration page]({{ 'registration.html' | absolute_url }}).
-While the official deadline for registration has passed, we still accept applicants.
+Registration for the summer school has now closed.

 ## Costs